rattus-digitalis/Autoreko/README.md

 ```

-**Autoreko** is an automatic enumeration tool designed to accelerate and optimize the reconnaissance phase during penetration tests.
+**AutO-RekO** is an automatic enumeration tool designed to accelerate and optimize the reconnaissance phase during penetration tests.

 ---